What are mice?

 How do I get rid of mice?

 Getting rid of mice is usually a multistep process that includes finding, trapping, and then blocking rodent entry points.
 Mice can enter your home or business through an opening that is just 1⁄4” wide.
-A good solid understanding of rodent behavior is key, and that’s why we think this is a job that requires professional mouse control service, like the one we offer at Debug.
+A good solid understanding of rodent behavior is key, and that’s why we think this is a job that requires professional rodent control service, like the one we offer at Debug.
+Contact us now to get started.